aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-animations/create-an-interactive-sequence/_index.md

 ---
-title: "Update an Interactive Sequence"
+title: "Create an Interactive Sequence"
 type: docs
-url: /update-an-interactive-sequence/
+url: /create-an-interactive-sequence/
 weight: 50
 ---

 ## **Introduction**

-The interactive animation sequence represents animations that are triggered by click a specified shape.
-The following method allows you to update the interactive sequence in a PowerPoint presentation.
+The interactive animation sequence represents animations that are triggered by click on a specified shape.
+The following method allows you to create the interactive sequence in a PowerPoint presentation.

 ## **CreateAnimationInteractiveSequence**